 “You get to do a lot of things and wear a lot of hats.
 If you are an entrepreneur and you want to do that kind of stuff [nonprofits are] a great place.
 But, the mission and purpose-driven person has to make sure they can get purpose from the bigger picture work.”

 Nonprofit work is a job and while the end result is fulfilling, the day-to-day work is intense and sometimes thankless.
 From strategic planning, fundraising, management and governance, the responsibilities of an executive director are key to the sustainability of the organization.
 To handle this intensity, I encourage you to reflect on which activities are fulfilling to you and why.
 With this level of self-awareness, you can align your passions and strengths with your organization’s strategic plan.
 As a result, you can maintain your energy and enthusiasm while enabling your organization to grow and thrive long-term.

 My challenge to you?
-Subscribe to my newsletter to receive our Nonprofit Leadership Skills Assessment Tool, which helps you identify the tasks that bring you joy at work.
+Subscribe to my newsletter, which helps you amplify your intuition, insights and impact at work.

 Like I explained in one of my more recent blogs, many people are drawn to the role of executive director because they are passionate about the cause.
 While it is expected you will be dedicated to the organization’s mission, the day-to-day work of problem solving, relationship building and fundraising is arguably more relevant.
 Remember to consider what will continue inspiring you beyond the program and clients.

 To thrive in nonprofit leadership and navigate the challenges that arise, the advice shared above can be summed up in four behaviors:

 1. Be Vulnerable: Whether it’s facilitating a tough conversation or course-correcting an initiative that fell flat, nonprofit leaders must be willing to admit uncertainty and commit to openness and honesty.